zeltbrennt/adventOfCode2024/README.md

 Simple recursive DFS, accidentally solved part 2 before part 1, lol

 ### Day 11: Plutonian Pebbles

 Main insights: We do not care about the values on the stones.
 It's a binary tree.
 So we just need to know if a stone has one or two children.
 Use recursive DFS to find the last node, and bubble up the answer.
 For Part two, a cache was paramount, brought the runtime down from literally years to just Milliseconds.

+### Day 12: Garden Groups

+Part 1 was easy enough with BFS.
+Part 2 was tricky, so many *edge cases* so one couldn't cut any *corners*...
+In the end, found a reliable method to count the corners, since number of corners and numbers of edges must be the same.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.